Sunny and 75

 "Sunny and 75" is a song written by Michael Dulaney, Jason Sellers, and Paul Jenkins and recorded by American country music artist Joe Nichols.
 It was released in May 2013 as his first single for Red Bow Records, and is featured on his eighth studio album Crickets (2013).
 The song is about the narrator wanting to make a romantic moment with his lover by going to a mood-specific location.
 It received positive reviews from music critics.

 "Sunny and 75" gave Nichols his fourth number-one country hit on the Billboard Country Airplay chart and his first top 10 hit on the Hot Country Songs chart at number 4.
 It also charted at number 39 on the Hot 100, his fifth top 40 hit on that chart.
-The song was certified Gold by the Recording Industry Association of America (RIAA), and has sold 529,000 copies in the United States as of January 2014.
+The song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 529,000 copies in the United States as of January 2014.
 It achieved similar chart success in Canada, giving Nichols his first number-one hit on the Country chart and reaching number 49 on the Canadian Hot 100.

 The accompanying music video for the song was directed by Brian Lazzaro and has Nichols hanging out on the beach with his love interest.